junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > He was thrown ruthlessly into the dirt, bashing a muddy hole on the ground of some forest.
 The leaves had helped the eventual landing, but his body and grace both ached tremendously.
 His wings shivered behind him as he tried to push himself up from the earth.
 His shoulders were twisted in the wrong way, because he hit a rock, and his leg was bleeding.
 >
 > Cas staggered, and closed his eyes, forcing the already rapidly draining grace to spare a precious drop -- that he had been saving in case they had to go into a fight with angels or he needed to use it to heal Dean -- to repair the vessel and stop the distracting pain.
-His head buzzed with noise that was probably also a side effect of a very physical concussion as he tried to tune into angel radio.
+His head buzzed with noise that was probably also a side effect of a very physical concussion as he tried to tune into the angel radio.
 >
 > His body was still hurting, his head was still throbbing with dull pain, but he didn't have time for them.
 He already wasted a second or two to catch his breath from the crash, to drag himself up, to locate Dean from the sea of signals that he was picking up through the prayers and longings.
 He didn't know if he had taken too long, if Dean had already done something irreparably stupid.
 Fear and rage tightened his muscle and mind.
 >